How to Buy and Store Grains

 Amaranth [AM-ah-ranth] was a principle food of the Aztecs.
 It has a slightly peppery, molasses-like flavor with a faint nuttiness.
 The grains (or seeds) are tiny, shiny, and can be yellow and black.
 They’re so small that they seem almost lost when served alone as a side dish.
-But amaranth is good as a thickener in soups because, when cooked, it has a slightly gummy texture, like okra.
+Instead, toast the seeds like you would popcorn and enjoy as a crunchy snack or as a topper for salads.
+Cooked amaranth takes on a slightly gummy texture like okra and is good as a thickener in soups.
 Try amaranth flour, along with wheat berries, in Wheat Berry Bread.

 Beef, Beer, and Barley Stew